Dobatymo/data-algos/data-structures-and-algorithms.md

 ## Array
 - https://en.wikipedia.org/wiki/Array_data_structure
-- implemented in: 'C++ std::vector', 'Python list', 'Python tuple'
+- implemented in: 'C++ std::vector', 'Python list, tuple'
 - continuous list of elements in memory. fast to iterate, fast to access by index. slow to find by value, slow to insert/delete within the array (as memory always need to be continuous, they need to be reallocated)
 - usually fast to append/delete at the end or beginning (if there is free memory and depending on exact implementation)